 First, a quick recap.
 The levels of albumin and calcium in an adult patient should fall into the following ranges:

 Let's analyze the following example: you have a patient with low calcium levels (7.2 mg/dL) and exceptionally low albumin levels (1.1 g/dL).
 The calcium level suggests hypocalcemia.
 But should you, in fact, replace the calcium?

 Start with using the corrected calcium calculator to obtain the corrected calcium levels.
 In this case, you are using mg/dl.
 Let's see how it looks when we put the data into the corrected calcium equation:

 Corrected Calcium [mg/dL] = (0.8 × (4 - 1.1)) + 7.2 = 9.52

 The corrected calcium level, in this case, is equal to 9.52 mg/dL.
 It means that the patient doesn't have to be treated for hypocalcemia.
 The low levels of calcium are, in this case, an indicator of hypoalbuminemia – this is the health issue that you have to address.

 In a similar way, we perform a magnesium correction for albumin concentration.
-Results of a serum magnesium level test are also dependent on the patient's albumin level.
+The results of a serum magnesium level test are also dependent on the patient's albumin level.
 See how you can do it with our corrected magnesium calculator!

 Corrected calcium and pregnancy